fasttime/Polytype/readme.md

 }
 ```

-There is no need to specify an array of parameters for each base constructor.
+There is no need to specify an array of parameters for each direct base constructor.
 If the parameter arrays are omitted, the base constructors will still be invoked without parameters.

 ```js